-Our people - our members, our volunteer Board and our staff - are central to what we are about.
-They guarantee a committed and friendly service to all our users.
+Our people - our members, our volunteer Board and our staff - underpin our vision.
+They ensure a committed and friendly service to all our users and the wider public.
 They inspire us to create better housing opportunities and to make a real impact across Ayrshire.
 We see our people as being at the centre of what makes us rather than just a means to an end.